-Learn how to spot the danger, and know what you can do in case poison ivy gets too close.
+Here’s how to spot the danger, and what you can do if poison ivy gets too close.

-Even if you never saw the offending three-leafed culprit, the resulting rash is hard to ignore.
-This type of allergic reaction is known as contact dermatitis.
-It happens when your skin comes in contact with an irritant like urushiol.
+The allergic reaction caused by poison ivy is known as contact dermatitis.
+It happens when your skin comes into contact with an irritant, such as urushiol.

-Poison ivy exposure can result in thin red lines on the skin if you have brushed against the edge of the leaves directly.
-If you come in contact with pets that have the oil on their fur or touch clippings when emptying the mower bag, it can cover a larger area.
+Poison ivy exposure can result in thin red lines on the skin when you’ve brushed against the edge of the leaves directly.
+If you touch pets that have the oil on their fur or touch clippings when emptying the mower bag, the rash can cover a larger area.

 - painful blisters